-Praised by Opera for his “ringing high notes” and “clarity of tone,” Cameron Schutza makes his company debut as Pollione in Norma with Sarasota Opera and joins the New Jersey Festival Orchestra for a concert of arias and holiday favorites in the 2017-18 season.
+Praised by Opera for his “ringing high notes” and “clarity of tone,” Cameron Schutza sings excerpts from the title role of Siegfried for The Metropolitan Opera Guild’s Wagner Ring Showcase at Lincoln Center’s Bruno Walter Auditorium.
+He recently made his company debut as Pollione in Norma with Sarasota Opera and joined the New Jersey Festival Orchestra for a concert of arias and holiday favorites in the 2017-18 season.
 He is the third place winner of the 2017 Lauritz Melchior International Singing Competition in Denmark, having performed excerpts of Wagner’s heroic tenor leads with the Aalborg Symphony Orchestra, as well as the 2016 recipient of the top award, the Robert Lauch Memorial Fund Endowment Award, from the Wagner Society of New York.
 Recent highlights for the tenor include the role of Narraboth in Salome with the Orquesta Sinfònica Nacional at the Palacio de Bellas Artes in Mexico City with Carlos Prieto conducting, Manrico in Il trovatore with both Portland Summerfest and the Astoria Music Festival alongside soprano Angela Meade, Don José in Carmen with the Walla Walla Symphony, and previous performances of Pollione in Norma with Opera in the Heights.

 In recent seasons, the tenor has joined the Metropolitan

 Opera roster for its productions of Die Meistersinger